|Location||1 week||2 weeks||3 weeks||4 weeks|

 Doctors, nurses, students and specialists are all welcome and the various medical departments include: Accident & Emergency, Anaesthesia, Dentistry, Dermatology, ENT, Family Planning, General Medicine, Surgery, Gynaecology, Haematology, Internal Diseases, Antenatal, Maternity, Obstetrics, Microbiology, Neurology, Oncology, Ophthalmology, Orthopaedics, Paediatrics, Pathology, Radiology, Vaccinations, and X-ray.
 Physiotherapists are made very welcome.

-As a qualified doctor you will work with existing staff to treat patients including diagnosing medical conditions and planning/providing treatment, organising preventative medical programs for individual patients and providing advice on medical care.
-You may also arrange and participate in outreach projects in local disadvantaged communities and schools.
+You will assist local staff to treat patients including diagnosing medical conditions and planning/providing treatment, organising preventative medical programs for individual patients and providing advice on medical care.
+You may also participate in outreach projects in local disadvantaged communities and schools.
 You will work alongside trained professionals who will want to share ideas and you will experience diseases, medical conditions and treatments that may be uncommon at home.
 You may also wish to use your knowledge and training to help local staff by delivering lectures and workshops in your area of expertise.

 As well as the opportunity to get involved (and/or observe) a wide variety of treatments and surgical procedures, volunteers may provide much-needed support and vital care to patients, or you may be involved in raising awareness about avoiding preventable diseases.